 Whose grandfather or grandmother hasn’t grown tomato plants?!
 It’s like a gardener’s rite of passage.
-Wanting to grow wonderful tomatoes like my dad and grandfather, I realize I also need to focus on finding the best tomato companion plants.
+Wanting to grow wonderful tomatoes like my dad and grandfather, I realize I also need to focus on figuring out what to plant with tomatoes.
+I leaned on tribal gardening knowledge to help find the best companion plants for tomatoes.

 Fortunately, tomatoes are friendly in the garden!
-You’ll find lots of companion plants for tomatoes, allowing you to choose something that works for your family’s tastes and preferences.
+You’ll find lots of great tomato companion plants, allowing you to choose something that works for your family’s tastes and preferences.

 Exciting Tomato Companion Plants